GoogleCloudPlatform/serverless-spark-workshop/lab-01/README.md

-## 4. The individual code/scripts in PySaprk and Python & what they do
+## 4. The individual code/scripts in PySpark and Python & what they do

 The lab includes -<br>
 1. Spark Application: Curate Customer Master Data:<br>